JDNdeveloper/Huffman-Codes/README.md

 **Website:** [jdndeveloper.com](http://www.jdndeveloper.com/)

 ## Description:
-Provides Huffman Coder and Decoder written in Java.
-To run just compile HuffmanCodesMain.java.
-Inside of HuffmanCodesMain.java you can change the text to be encoded.
+Provides Huffman Coder and Decoder written in Java and Python.
+To run the Java code, just compile src/HuffmanCodesMain.java.
+Inside of src/HuffmanCodesMain.java you can change the text to be encoded.

+To run the Python code, execute src/HuffmanCodes.py.